-This virus exploits weaknesses in controls and safeguards as well as human behaviours at home and at work.
+This virus exploits weaknesses in controls and safeguards, as well as those in human behaviours – both socially and at work.

-The pandemic is at different stages of development in different territories around the world.
-Now, in places where infection rates and the reproduction rate – or ‘R-number – had declined in recent months, latest data show Covid-19 case are resurgent again.
+The pandemic is at various stages of development in territories around the world.
+In many places, where infection rates and the reproduction rate – or ‘R-number’ – has declined, a resurgence of Covid-19 cases can occur, often in a variant form.

-Affected cities and regions have been extending or introducing restrictions on travel, movement, sizes of social gathering and what venues and businesses can operate.
-These are known in some places as ‘local lockdowns’ and – in common with enhanced quarantine measures for international travel – they can be imposed suddenly taking on various forms.
+Affected cities and regions have extended or introduced restrictions on travel, movement, sizes of social gathering and what venues and businesses may operate.
+These are known in some places as ‘local lockdowns’ and, as with enhanced quarantine measures for international travel, they can be imposed suddenly, taking on various forms.

-When risks subside, these restrictions are relaxed – but they can be imposed again without much warning when case numbers begin to rise once more.
+These restrictions are relaxed when risks subside, but they can be imposed again without much warning when case numbers begin to rise once more.

-What’s essential is to remain vigilant, agile and disciplined in how you plan for and implement your own workplace controls.
+It is therefore essential to remain vigilant, agile and disciplined in how you plan for and implement your own workplace controls.

 Safe people, workplaces, equipment and systems